saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_operator_overloading.md

 # Operator Overloading

 ## Introduction
-In python you can define a operator to achieve a specific computation, the following shows how to add and subtract
+In Python, you can define operators to perform specific computations.
+The following example shows how to define operators for addition and subtraction.

 ```python
 class point: